CarolineLienard/Booki/README.md

 - Use 992px as a breakpoint for desktop and 768px for the mobile one.
 - Create desktop first, then tablet and mobile at the end.
 - Choose the best resolution for your image
-- Use flexbox, grid is forbidden
+- Use flexbox
-- Use HTML and CSS only, frameworks, bootstrap... are forbidden.
+- Use HTML and CSS only
+- Create your own responsive design
 - Check compatibility on every browser

 ### Screenshot